stt-datacore/website/static/crew/laforge_alanadale_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 2
-events: 10
+events: 12
 in_portal: true
 published: true
 ---

-Strong voyage numbers with an 800+ base, double collections, regular events, and even arena EV at 4 seconds.
-It's hard to find so much utility in one package.
+Geordi's voyage work is still on par with new 4/4 or 1/5 releases, but most of his post-fusion goodness comes in the form of double collections, a smattering of traits to provide some weekend opportunities, and being one of only two DIP options for La Forge events.
+Just don't forget to search for him when thawing variants for an event.